DBOSlab/expowo/README.md

 for any genus as well as the full list of accepted species in any genus or family, their authorship, original publication and global distribution.
-The latest major function implemented, `powoMap`, also can automatically create global maps.
+The latest major function implemented, `powoMap`, also can automatically create global maps for any taxon level.

 ## Before using **expowo**